OpenEnergyPlatform/open-MaStR/docs/configuration.rst

   Read more in :ref:`MaStR account`.
 * :code:`data.yml`: Specify the name of the data version.
 * :code:`filenames.yml`: File names are defined here.
+* :code:`logging.yml`: Logging configuration.
+For changing the log level to increase or decrease details of log messages, edit the `level` of the handlers.
 * :code:`tables.yml`: Names of tables where data gets imported to during :ref:`Post-processing`

 Data